 In addition, to the extent any of the product candidates covered by the licenses conveyed to Juno Therapeutics under the Amended Collaboration Agreement are commercialized, the Company would be entitled to receive tiered royalty payments of low double digits based on a percentage of net sales.
 Similar to the milestones, pursuant to the Amended Collaboration Agreement, the Company is eligible to receive an independent royalty stream associated with the fourth area of research that was added to the collaboration.
 Royalty payments are subject to certain reductions, including for any royalty payments required to be made by Juno Therapeutics related to a third party's intellectual property rights, subject to an aggregate minimum floor.
 Royalties are due on a licensed product by licensed product and country by country basis from the date of the first commercial sale of each product in a country until the later of: (i) the tenth anniversary of the first commercial sale of such licensed product in such country and (ii) the expiration date in such country of the last to expire valid claim within the licensed intellectual property covering the manufacture, use or sale of such licensed product in such country.
 The Company achieved \$2.5 million development milestones under the Collaboration Agreement resulting from technical progress in a research program in each of May 2016 and July 2017 (the "July 2017 Juno Milestone Payment").
-The Company achieved two additional \$2.5 million development milestones under the Amended Collaboration Agreement resulting from technical failure rates generally associated with drug development, no additional milestone or royalty payments may ever be received from Juno Therapeutics.
+The Company achieved two additional \$2.5 million development milestones under the Amended Collaboration Agreement resulting from technical progress in a research program in May 2018.
+Due to the uncertainty of pharmaceutical development and the high historical failure rates generally associated with drug development, no additional milestone or royalty payments may ever be received from Juno Therapeutics.
 As of December 31, 2018, the next potential milestone payment that the Company may be entitled to receive under the Amended Collaboration Agreement is a milestone payment of \$2.5 million for the achievement of certain development criteria.
-There are no cancellation, termination or refund provisions in the Amended Col
+There are no cancellation, termination or refund provisions in the Amended Collaboration Agreement that contain material financial consequences to the Company.